 I've got four horses going on the same trail ride, burning nearly the same calories and no two of them get the same amount of feed for dinner.
 One is an easy keeper.
 One is not.
 One is a senior.
 And one is a slender built overgrown pony.

 To see what I mean about individual meal plans, check out this article written by an equine nutrition specialist titled '5 Common Mistakes Made When Feeding a Horse'.

 You might find yourself dealing with weight loss in an equine senior, the health hazards of too much weight gain in a pony, or trying to flesh out a rescue horse.
 One thing for sure is that the equine nutrition requirements for horses change with time and circumstances.
-Arm yourself with knowledge.
+Arm yourself with knowledge with the articles below.